 While this approach doesn’t use a rotisserie function, it still results in a delicious air fried chicken!

-I know this is going to be hard, but you really need to allow the chicken to rest 15-20 minutes after it comes out of the Air Fryer.
+I know this is going to be hard, but you really need to allow the chicken to rest 15-20 minutes after it comes out under a tent of aluminum foil.
 Cutting it too early will result in too much of the juice running out, leaving the chicken dry.

-Lay 1-2 bread slices on the bottom of your Air Fryer to collect drippings and oil.
-It minimizes smoking in the Air Fryer that can leave an acrid taste.
+Lay 1-2 slices of bread on the bottom of your Air Fryer to collect drippings and oil.
+It minimizes smoking that can leave an acrid taste.
 Toss the bread in the trash when you are cleaning up.
-Utilize this tip anytime you are cooking something that may drip, not just this recipe!
+Utilize this tip anytime you are cooking something that may drip!

-The basket will catch excess rub that is coming off of the chicken as it rotates around.
-The best method of cleaning it is:
+The rotisserie basket will catch excess rub that is coming off of the chicken as it rotates around.
+The best method to clean it is: